 Why are pass-back or re-track detection and prevention important to your facility?
 Pass back or re-tracking is the act of gaining access to a facility via an exit.
-Anti-pass back technologies detect and prevent individual from gaining access to your facility through dedicated exits or points of egress.
+Anti-passback technologies detect and prevent an individual from gaining access to your facility through dedicated exits or points of egress.

 When activated, sensors transmit signals to the PLC which in turn employs pre-programmed ladder logic to respond to the event.
 Upon detection, the PLC then locks the door into the facility and simultaneously signals security personnel of the attempted breach.
 It can also activate annunciators that can give direction to leave the area and go through the approved entrance area to enter the facility.

 Anti-passback detection and prevention are critical functionalities for door access control systems.
 The Department of Homeland Security requires these functionalities to be approved as an Anti-terrorism Technology (ATT).
 Anti-passback detection and prevention are just two of the security features in Isotec Safety Entrances® that prevent unauthorized entrances.